filamentphp/filament/packages/panels/docs/10-tenancy.md

 protected static bool $isScopedToTenant = false;
 ```

-## Disabling tenancy scope for all resource
+## Disabling tenancy scope for all resources

-If you wish to manually customize tenancy scope for your resources you can disable it globally in your panel provider.
+If you wish to manually customize tenancy scope for all resources you can disable it globally in your panel provider.

 ```php
 use App\Models\Team;